lkry95/Steam_Data_Pipeline/README.md

 I always wanted to automate my daily routine of checking Steam.com and searching for daily discounts and deals on PC games.
 Through the implementation of a data pipeline I was able to create a way to automate the reading of all the games on Steam's website and further sort games that I personally would potentially enjoy (e.g., games that are "free to play" that also have "overwhelmingly positive" reviews).
-Once a list of games that I  enjoy is generated, an automated email is sent to me every morning containing new suggestions based on my search criteria.
+Once a list of games that I would enjoy is generated, an automated email is sent to me every morning containing new suggestions based on my search criteria.

 ## Project Description: ##